 The proposals, collectively called a Model of Care, have been designed by the Oxford and Surrounding area Health Service Development Group (OSHSDG).
 The group includes members of the local community, health providers including hospital, medical centre, district nurses, pharmacy, ambulance, PHO, aged residential care, local non-government organisations, the police and council.

 Judith Millar, local GP, has been part of the group since its formation in 2016.
-She said: “We looked at how local people access existing health services and used that as a basis for where we thought enhancements could be made to ensure our community can access health services locally in a way that’s accessible.
+She said: “We looked at how local people access existing health services and used that as a basis for where we thought enhancements could be made to ensure our community can access health services locally in a way that’s accessible and sustainable.